-TRACDL 2 - Residential Refrigeration and Air Conditioning and Laboratory - 4 Credits
+TRACDL 2 - Residential Refrigeration and Air Conditioning and Laboratory - 4 Credits Lecture 30 hrs/Laboratory 50 hrs

 This course is designed to have students acquire knowledge and skills of the operation, installation, and repair of household refrigerators and air conditioners.
 The course will provide additional necessary knowledge of electrical circuits and assembly equipment.
 Reading of electrical drawings for the equipment will also be covered.